Skip to content

 In May, the gardens burst to life with a rainbow of blooms!

-Trees and shrubs are the stars of the show at the Arboretum, with individual trees scattered throughout Hendrie Park, Rock Garden, and Laking Garden.
-Early in the month, walk beneath mid and late-season varieties of Magnolia.
+Flowering trees and shrubs are the stars of the show at the Arboretum, with individual trees scattered throughout Hendrie Park and Rock Garden.
+Early in the month, walk beneath a variety of Magnolia.
 Look out for cultivars with unusual yellow blooms such as Magnolia ‘Butterflies’, whilst Flowering Quince and various viburnums are putting on a beautiful display.

 Throughout the Rock Garden early perennials including Bleeding Heart, Double Bloodroot, and Bluestar flourish.